svempati21/svempati21/README.md

 - 🔭 I’m currently working on learning Git.
 - I'm learning how to skateboard.
+- I'm also learning how to program in Python.

 <!--
 **svempati21/svempati21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.